CHAPTER 1. GENERAL PROVISIONS

-Article 1: Name
+Article 1 Name

-The name of the organisation shall be “The International Martial Art Games Committee” and the official abbreviation is “IMGC”.
+The official name of the organization shall be the “International Martial Art Games Committee” and the official abbreviation is “IMGC”.

-Article 2: Description
+Article 2 Description

 2.3 Its members shall retain their autonomy and independence.

-Article 3: Objectives
+Article 3 Objectives

 The principal objectives of the IMGC are:

-3.4 To encourage and promote cooperation and to marginalise the technical divergences of the organisations of each martial art category through the International Martial Art Games With the goal of conformity in the Martial Art Movement and its values.
+3.4 To encourage and promote cooperation and marginalize the technical divergences of the organizations of each martial art category through the International Martial Art Games With the goal of conformity in the Martial Art Movement and its values.

-Article 4: Headquarters
+Article 4 Headquarters